CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET.md

 #### 1. MVC

 ##### Model
-M is the model of DocumentHolder file.
+Model is the DocumentHolder file.

 ##### Controller
 Controller has two parts, one in frontend, and the other one in backend.